-Some of the works we will be reading in class might address religious, racial, and sexual themes.
+Some of the works we may read in class might address religious, racial, and sexual themes.
 However, I expect students to acknowledge the difference between ideas promoted by characters and/or authors and teaching provided by me.
 If you have any problems concerning these themes, please contact me so that we can avoid a misunderstanding.